 Admission: You can have a guided tour of the inside for €10 or €5 for students.
 You can purchase tickets online here.
 If time permits, which it didn’t for me, check out a German opera.
 Here you can view ticket pricing and availability.

-Of course no trip to Germany would be complete without a photo taking a bite of a pretzel, it’s one of those things to do in Munich while there.
-Stop by the Viktualienmarkt which is located near St. Peter’s Tower to pick up your oversized pretzel.
+No trip to Germany would be complete without a photo of taking a photo with a German pretzel.
+Stop by the Viktualienmarkt which is located near St. Peter’s Tower to pick up your oversized dough.

 Viktualienmarkt is a bustling and popular farmer’s market filled with fresh produce, succulent meats, frothy beer steins filled to the rim, and of course chewy pretzels.
 So get your pretzel and strike a pose anywhere in or near the market for that super Instagrammy photo.